 Your military lifestyle means you have to move around frequently, live in military accommodation and be stationed overseas.
-All of these can lead to you having a poor crediting rating, which can impact your ability to obtain a mortgage when you’re ready to buy a home.
+All of these can lead to you having a poor crediting rating.
+This can impact your ability to obtain a mortgage when you’re ready to buy a home.
 Luckily, there are ways to improve your credit rating before you apply for a mortgage and there are specialist lenders who offer more flexible lending solutions with military mortgages.

 Why does your credit rating matter?

 When you apply for a mortgage, you need to pass the lender’s affordability checks.
 This takes your income and expenditure into account but also your credit rating.
 Your credit report shows a lender how you manage your finances.
 It includes information about your existing accounts, such as your bank account, credit enquiries carried out on you by other organisations, whether you’re registered on the electoral roll, anyone you have a financial association with and where you’ve previously lived.
 It also shows your credit accounts, such as a personal loan, an overdraft or credit cards, and whether you’ve missed or made late payments for these or any utility bills.
 A lender can see whether you’ve previously had a CCJ, an IVA or been declared bankrupt.

 All of these affect your credit score and a lender will use this to determine how much of a risk they perceive you to be and whether or not they’re prepared to lend to you.
 The better your score, the more this goes in your favour.
 As you are likely to have a lack of credit history due to your career in the armed forces, many lenders will turn you away when applying for a standard residential mortgage.
 A specialist lender, however, will be more accommodating.
 They will assess your case individually, considering the reasons behind a limited credit history.
 They will look at the nature of any bad credit issues, when they occurred and how severe they are.
 Before you apply for a mortgage, there are several steps you can take to improve your credit rating and increase your chances of being approved for a loan.